hantsy/vertx-sandbox/docs/graphql.md

 Vertx creates a temporary file for the uploaded file, it is easy to read the files from local file system.

-For the `Subscription`, it is used for tracking the updates from the backend, such as stock trade news, notification, etc. GraphQL Java requires that it has to a  ReactiveStreams `Publisher` type.
+For the `Subscription`, it is used for tracking the updates from the backend, such as stock trade news, notification, etc. GraphQL Java requires that it has to return a  ReactiveStreams `Publisher` type.

-An example of sending notification when a comment is added.
+The following is an example of sending notification when a comment is added.

 ```java
 public VertxDataFetcher<UUID> addComment() {